Trinity English Calvinistic Methodist Chapel

 Trinity English Calvinistic Methodist Chapel.

-The original Trinity English Calvinistic Methodist Chapel at Church Street, Abertillery, (as seen centre on the 1879 land sales map) was built in 1875.
+The original Trinity English Calvinistic Methodist Chapel at Church Street, Abertillery, (as seen center on the 1879 land sales map) was built in 1877.
+I had previously stated it was built in 1875 as stated in the South Wales Gazette report dated November 1905, although I have now amended this date as seen below.

-One of its founders Mrs Jane Jones the first postmistress at Abertillery, the wife of Mr Edward Jones laid the first Foundation Memorial Stone.
+Mrs Jane Jones was the first postmistress at Abertillery, the wife of Mr Edward Jones postmaster.
 Mrs Jones was also a founder of the Carmel Chapel, Carmel Street, Abertillery.

 The New Chapel Proposal.